jwliles/monarch-rs/README.md

-# MONOLITH - Advanced Git Management Suite
+# MONARCH - Advanced Git Management Suite

 A powerful platform for managing multiple Git repositories concurrently with a unified interface, intelligent hook management, and advanced visualization.